fudge-py/fudge/docs/index.rst

 Credits
 =======

-Fudge was created by `Kumar McMillan <http://farmdev.com/>`_ and contains contributions by Cristian Esquivias and Michael Williamson.
+Fudge was created by `Kumar McMillan <http://farmdev.com/>`_ and contains contributions by Cristian Esquivias, Michael Williamson, and Luis Fagundes.

 Changelog
 =========